LongNguyenP/DynaShape_Legacy/README.md

 After you have successfully built DynaShape.dll from the source.
 You can assemble the package follow in the following structure

 DynaShapePackage
-..bin
-....DynaShape.dll
-....DynaShape_DynamoCustomization.xml (provided along with the source code) ....MathNet.Numerics.dll
+--pkg.json (provided with the VS solution)
+--bin
+----DynaShape.dll
-..pkg.json (provided along with the source code)
+----DynaShape_DynamoCustomization.xml (provided with the VS solution)
+----MathNet.Numerics.dll

-For the mouse interaction to work, you need to manually edit the AssemblyPath inside the DynaShape_ViewExtensionDefinition.xml (provided along with the source code) so that it point correctly to the DynaShape.dll within the package folder, then place this xml into to [DynamoCoreMainFolder]\viewExtensions
+For the mouse interaction to work, you need to manually edit the AssemblyPath inside the DynaShape_ViewExtensionDefinition.xml (provided with the VS solution) so that it points correctly to the DynaShape.dll within the package folder, then place this xml into to [DynamoCoreMainFolder]\viewExtensions

 If you have questions, feel free to contact me at longnguyen.gigabidea@gmail.com or on Twitter (@LongNguyenP)